-Any of the following documents will be accepted to verify a SSN.
-The document presented can be expired or unexpired but must have the individualís full SSN printed on it.
+The Department requires one of the following primary documents for evidence of social security number for Texas driver license and identification card issuance.
+The document presented can be expired or unexpired but must have the individual's full SSN printed on it.
 Documentation must be unaltered originals, not copies.

 To apply for a SSN, visit the Social Security Administration website.